IGI develops software for geoscience professionals specialising in providing solutions to real geochemical problems.

 Developing software in IGI

-Our software development team is based in our Birmingham office, although we work extensively from home.
+Our software development team is based around the Birmingham area of the UK, although we work extensively from home.
 Our team works in an agile manner to produce outstanding software.
 We enjoy a flexible but thorough working practice ensuring that as the team grows we continue to see improvements in our ability to deliver, and the quality of what we deliver.

 The software team is highly skilled, with expertise in diverse areas including database integration, user experience, machine learning, network optimisation, message routing, software architecture and data science.